vadim-chistiakov/Event-List-Assessment/README.md

 ## Round 1 (Must have)

 ### Business logic tasks:
-[ ] implement backend communication instead of MOCK samples (see Postman collection for reference) [ ] fix date formatting on overview page to the following format: "05 August 2021" [ ] show price value for each event
+[Х] implement backend communication instead of MOCK samples (see Postman collection for reference) [Х] fix date formatting on overview page to the following format: "05 August 2021" [Х] show price value for each event
-[ ] implement sorting by date and by price for overview screen
+[Х] implement sorting by date and by price for overview screen

 ### Code refactoring tasks: